-The patriarch of the UK-based Goldman family – David Goldman – was the Co-Founder, CEO and Chairman of the Sage Group (LSE: SAGE).
-Mr. Goldman’s entrepreneurial success in the ‘80s and ‘90s created a wealth management opportunity for the Goldman family.
+Goldrock Capital is a multi-family office, serving the needs of families from around the globe.
+The firm was founded in 1998 with the aim of serving the interests and needs of a single family, the UK-based Goldman family.
+Goldrock’s values were forged during those early years, and were much influenced by the patriarch of the Goldman family, David Goldman, the Co-Founder, CEO and Chairman of the Sage Group (LSE: SAGE).
+Mr. Goldman’s entrepreneurial success in the ‘80s and ‘90s created a wealth management requirement for his family.

 David Goldman was born in Sunderland, UK in 1937.
 Having left school at the age of 16, Mr. Goldman began his working life by taking articles in accountancy, quickly moving into sales promotion, advertising and public relations.

 In 1963, Mr. Goldman changed direction by joining Campbell Graphics.
 He quickly became the managing director of this previously family-run business and continued running the company until the early eighties.
 Even in these early days he was driven by customer needs.
 “The Customer is King” was the title of a large and colorful poster of a Lion behind his desk.
 It was in this position that he became aware of the market potential for business software.
 Along with Paul Muller, an American consultant, he investigated the feasibility of computerizing the estimate, job-costing and invoice side of the business.

 In 1981 together with Graham Wylie, then an undergraduate from Newcastle University’s computing department, they devised an integrated hardware and software package for the printing industry, which they claimed to be best of breed on the market, at that time.
 In the following two years this “sideline” had led to the sale of 80 systems around the country, and became an increasingly central part of his work.